chrisliebert/benchmark-test/README.md

 // Copyright (C) Chris Liebert
 # benchmark-test

-This includes multiple implementations of and algorithm for solving an arbitrary problem that involves determining what compounds can be produced from materials X, Y and Z.
+This includes multiple implementations of an algorithm for solving an arbitrary problem that involves determining what compounds can be produced from materials X, Y and Z.
 There are 8 different products that can be built from materials X, Y and Z:
 XXXYYYZ, YYZZZZZ, XXXXXXZZ, XXYYYYYYZ, YZZ, X, Y, Z